 What are social skills?

 Verbal skills involve the spoken language, while nonverbal communication includes body language, facial expressions and eye contact.
 Any time you interact with another person, you’re using social skills in some way.
-Strong social skills can help you build and maintain successful relationships both professionally and personally.
+Strong social skills can help you build and maintain successful relationships professionally and personally.

 Why social skills are important